-Several scholarships are available through the Physical Science department for students enrolled in and/or intending to major in chemistry, physics, geology, engineering, or science education.
+Several scholarships are available through the Physical Sciences department for students enrolled in and/or intending to major in chemistry, physics, geology, engineering, or science education.
 The scholarship applications are available in October of each year and decisions are made in December.
 To apply for any of these scholarships, please print an application (right sidebar) and submit it with a 300-word essay and a copy of your current GRCC transcript to Dr. Bernard Liburd (mailbox 520, Calkins Science Center) by the posted deadline.
 Your 300 word minimum (500 word maximum) essay must address your career goals and how science and science courses play a role in meeting your career goals.
 As part of this essay be sure to discuss your future science coursework, the degree(s) you intend to pursue, and the career/profession/job that you seek.
 If you have questions please contact Dr. Liburd (at 234-3547 or e-mail-- email@example.com) or any of the contact persons for the scholarships.

 Scholarship opportunities available:

 These scholarships were established by the Physical Science Faculty to aid GRCC students who plan to study in the STEM (science, technology, engineering and mathematics) fields.
 This fund is available to full-time students with a 2.8 or above GPA who are currently enrolled in Physical Science courses.
 For more information contact Dr. Bernard Liburd at firstname.lastname@example.org.

 ALBERTUS ELVE SCHOLARSHIP

 An award will be given each year to a part-time or full-time student of any race, religion, or cultural background who is enrolled in a Chemistry course.
 For more information contact Dr. Bernard Liburd at email@example.com.